Vancouver, WA Motorcycle Accident Attorney

 Motorcycle Accident Claim Information

 A motorcycle accident civil claim could help you and your family obtain financial compensation for all your related losses – economic and noneconomic.
 To have a viable claim, however, you must follow all applicable rules and requirements for filing.
 In the State of Washington, you have three years from the date of your accident to file a personal injury claim.
 If you lost a loved one in a motorcycle crash, you have three years from the date of death to file.
-Missing your deadline typically means the courts will refuse to hear your case, so be quick in contacting an attorney.
+Missing your deadline typically means the courts will refuse to hear your case, so be quick in contacting a WA motorcycle accident attorney.

-Once your lawyer has filed your claim, you may enter into settlement negotiations if the insurance company accepts the case.
+Once your motorcycle accident lawyer has filed your claim, you may enter into settlement negotiations if the insurance company accepts the case.
 Your attorney can take over this process for you, negotiating on your behalf for the best possible outcome.
 If negotiations do not work, your lawyer can take your case to court.
 A personal injury trial may take longer to resolve, but it could result in greater compensation for you and your loved ones.

 To secure compensation through a personal injury trial, you and your attorney will need to fulfill the burden of proof.
 Your lawyer will need to demonstrate evidence that the defendant owed you a duty of care, breached this duty, and caused your motorcycle accident.
 Your lawyer will then need to show that the crash caused you real, compensable damages.
-Hiring a lawyer is one of the best things you can do after a motorcycle accident in Vancouver.
+Hiring a lawyer is one of the best things you can do after a motorcycle accident in Vancouver, WA.

 What to Do After a Motorcycle Accident

-A motorcycle accident can cause serious and painful personal injuries.
+A motorcycle accident can cause serious and painful injuries.
 In the aftermath of a crash, you may not know what to do first.
 The steps you take in the first hours and days after your accident could affect your future.
 It is important to know what to do and where to turn for trustworthy advice in your time of need.

 - Stay at the scene and call the police.
 It is mandatory to report a traffic accident to police in Washington if it caused injury, death, or more than $700 in property damage.